An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

+The basic formalism of pseudo-unitary (or symplectic) evolution equations described in this paper is of course contained more or less explicitly in all works on Quantum Field Theory in curved spacetime, including the standard textbooks \cite{birrell-davies,fulling,wald,parker-toms}.
+Surprisingly, however, its point of view is rarely fully exploited.

+The (trivial) observation about the existence of two distinguished states on asymptotically stationary spacetimes can be found e.g.\ in~\cite{birrell-davies}, Sect.~3.3.
+It is rather obvious that they are the preferred states for many actual applications, such as the calculation of the scattering operator.

+In the well-known paper \cite{duistermaat} Duistermat and H\"ormander prove the existence of the \emph{Feynman parametrix}, which is unique only up to a smoothing operator.
+However, the canonical \emph{in-out Feynman inverse} defined rigorously in our paper is essentially absent from the mathematical literature, with a few recent exceptions~\cite{gerard-wrochna:feynman,vasy:selfadjoint,nakamura,nakamura2,nakamura3}.

+Sometimes one considers another generalization of the Feynman propagator: given a Hadamard state with the two-point functions $G_\bullet^{(+/-)}$, one can introduce

+which is an inverse of the Klein Gordon operator, and can be called the \emph{Feynman inverse associated to the pair of two-point functions $G_\bullet^{(+)}$, $G_\bullet^{(+)}$}, see e.g.\ \cite{derezinski-siemssen:propagators} and \cite{hollands} App.~D1.
+Note, however, that $G_\bullet^\Feyn$ is non-unique and, more importantly, does not satisfy the relation~\eqref{two3.}, which is the basis for perturbative calculations of the scattering operator.

+In the more physically oriented literature the in-out Feynman propagator, defined rigorously in our paper, is ubiquitous, even if implicitly.
+It essentially appears each time when the functional integration method is applied to compute scattering amplitudes, at least on asymptotically stationary spacetimes.
+More precisely, in order to compute perturbatively Feynman diagrams for the scattering operator one needs to associate the Feynman propagator to each line.

+It seems that this point is not sufficiently appreciated in a part of mathematically oriented literature.
+Let us quote from App.~B of \cite{hollands}, which as we mentioned above, expresses the Hadamardist philosophy: ``[the effective action] depends upon a choice of state [\textellipsis].
+Here, the choice of state would enter the precise choice of the formal path-integral measure $[\mathcal{D}\phi]$.''
+In reality, typically the path-integral formalism yields a unique prescription for Feynman diagrams (which then need to be renormalized).
+This prescription naturally involves two states: the ``in state'' and the ``out state''.
+It also determines uniquely the Feynman propagator, which should be associated to each line of the Feynman diagram.

+The formula \eqref{two3.}, which gives a physical meaning to the in-out Feynman propagator, can be found in the physical literature in various places, see, for instance, Equation (4.7) of \cite{fulling} and the following equations.

-The question of the self-adjointness of the Klein-Gordon operator is almost absent in the mathematical literature.
-There are probably two reasons for this.
-First, it seems difficult.
-The generic Klein-Gordon operator is unbounded from below and above, and the positivity is usually the major tool in functional analysis.
-The second reason is that this question at the first sight appears not interesting physically.
-Indeed, the space $L^2(M)$ is not the space of states of any reasonable quantum system and $\e^{\ri tau K}$ seems to have no meaning as a quantum evolution.
+Until quite recently, the question of the self-adjointness of the Klein--Gordon operator was almost absent in the mathematical literature.
+There were probably two reasons for this.
+First, the question seemed difficult.
+The Klein--Gordon operator is unbounded from below and above, and the positivity is usually the major tool in functional analysis.
+The second reason is that this question at the first sight appeared not interesting physically.
+Indeed, the space $L^2(M)$ is not the space of states of any reasonable quantum system and $\e^{-\ri \tau K}$ seems to have no meaning as a quantum evolution.